denismulumba/denismulumba.github.io/_pages/about.md

 My research centers on developing high-accuracy numerical solvers for partial differential equations (PDEs) with **interface discontinuities** and complex geometries, particularly in **electrostatics**, **materials modeling**, and **multi-domain physics**.
 I work extensively with **immersed interface methods (IIM)** and **embedded boundary techniques**, crafting robust algorithms that preserve sharp jump conditions across irregular domains in both 2D and 3D.

 At the core of my work is the integration of **spectral solvers** (e.g., discrete sine transforms) with **iterative Krylov methods** like GMRES to efficiently solve large-scale elliptic systems.
-I implement these solvers in hybrid **Python–Fortran** codebases optimized for **high-performance computing (HPC)** clusters.
+I implement these solvers in hybrid **Python** codebases optimized for **high-performance computing (HPC)** clusters.
 My goal is to create scalable, accurate numerical frameworks that bridge mathematical rigor with real-world applications in electrostatics, fluid interfaces, and materials science.

 I also explore **data-driven acceleration** techniques—such as reduced models and RBF interpolation—to enable faster simulations without sacrificing physical accuracy.
 My work emphasizes **modularity**, **reproducibility**, and **performance portability**, ensuring that scientific computing pipelines remain adaptable across domains.